lzomedia/news/README.md

 # News App

-This is a self-hosted laravel app that allows you to read news from different feed sources.
+This is a self-hosted Laravel App that allows you to read news from different feed sources.
 This is using autodiscovery to find the feeds.So when you add a new feed, it will automatically try to find new the feeds from the content itself.